built-on-openfin/workspace-starter/how-to/register-with-platform-windows/README.md

 The custom platform provider [provider.ts](client/src/provider.ts) imports the [platform.ts](client/src/platform.ts) and initializes the platform.

 The [platform.ts](client/src/platform.ts) initializes the workspace platform by using the init function from [@openfin/workspace-platform](https://www.npmjs.com/package/@openfin/workspace-platform).
-This function lets us specify that we do not want to use the Workspace Browser and which to continue using Platform API Windows.
+This function lets us specify that we do not want to use the Workspace Browser and which to continue using Platform API Windows by saying that the browser configuration is null.

 Once initialized the bootstrapper (that was also imported) is called [bootstrapper](client/src/bootstrapper.ts).